wpatter6/PokemonGoDiscordRaidBot/README.md

 1. Either [use my bot](https://discordapp.com/oauth2/authorize?&client_id=347493806695776256&scope=bot&permissions=0) or join your installed bot to the server ([help](https://stackoverflow.com/a/37743722/711674)).
 1. Bot requires role permission "Manage Messages" in order to pin.
 1. Configure which channel is the output channel using !channel command (or none with !nochannel)
 1. Configure which channels should have pin behavior !pin or !pinall commands.
+On the first load in a server, all channels are added to the pin list.
 1. Configure the timezone of the discord server using the !timezone commands
 1. Configure the city of the discord server using the !city and !channelcity commands.
 This greatly improves google maps geolocation accuracy by basically appending this value to the lat/long search each time a location is identified.
 1. ~~Configure the language of the discord server~~ (only "en-us" currently).